bucherfa/server-setup/gitea/readme.md

 ### Upgrading

-nothing speacial to look out for
+nothing special to look out for

 ```bash
 docker-compose pull